Humanitec-DemoOrg/humanitec-workshop/codespace.md

 Let's illustrate what does that mean:
 - Where does this `Development` environment come from?
-- Whare are these `Available resources`?
+- What are these `Available resources`?

 In VS Code, run the `> Humanitec: Open configured terminal` command in the VS Code search bar at the top (`Ctrl` + `Shift` + `P`).
 And run the following commands in this terminal.